Starefossen/docker-pgrouting/README.md

 `starefossen/pgrouting:latest`

-This is the bleading edge latest version of the image.
+This is the bleeding edge latest version of the image.
 You should use this under active development, but not for stable production usage.

 `starefossen/pgrouting:<version>`

 This is the locked down version of the image.
-If comes in thow variants, major versions major+minor for Postgres, PostGIS, and pgRouting as the version tag.
+If comes in two variants, major versions major+minor for Postgres, PostGIS, and pgRouting as the version tag.

 ## License